Recursion 2 - Accumulators and indexes

 Exercise - azip

-Given two lists, RETURN a NEW list having couples as tuples with elements taken pairwise from lst1
+Given two lists, RETURN a NEW list having couples as tuples with elements taken pairwise from lst1 and lst2

 DO NOT use